 Choose your contractor carefully

-Oklahoma City homeowners must verify that roofing contractors are registered under the Oklahoma Roofing Contractor Registration Act (SB 2180, 2010), as unregistered contractors operate illegally in the state.
-All roofing contractors must register before performing services for Oklahoma consumers.
-Verify current general liability and workers' compensation insurance, check registration status with the state, and request manufacturer certifications before signing contracts.
+Oklahoma City contractors must comply with state roofing contractor registration requirements under the Oklahoma Roofing Contractor Registration Act (SB 2180, 2010), which requires registration before performing any roofing services for consumers.
+Homeowners should verify contractor registration status with the state, as operating without registration is illegal in Oklahoma.
+Always confirm current general liability and workers' compensation insurance certificates, check references, and verify manufacturer certifications before signing contracts.

 10